williamdemeo/logic-seminar-spring2018/PITCHME.md

 and $f 2$
 </li>
 <li class="fragment"> The explicit definition of a function requires a name but we want
-**anonymous functions** as well---this is the justification for the
+**anonymous functions** as well---this is one justification for the
 <a style="color:#e7ad52">λ-notation</a>
 </li>
 <li class="fragment"> We write $\lambda x.x + 3 : \mathbb{N} \to \mathbb{N}$